hsfl/cosmos-installer/README.md

 **For Regular Users**

-Run the setup script.
-The setup script will download the basic repositories, build the cosmos/core software and install the binaries in the 'bin' folder.
+Open a terminal window, change the directory to the cosmos folder, and run the setup script by using the following two commands.
 ```
 #!shell
 cd cosmos
 ./cosmos-setup.sh
 ```
+The setup script will download the basic repositories, build the cosmos/core software and install the binaries in the 'bin' folder.
 This step will take a few minutes depending on your computer (typically 2 min.).

 **For Developers**

+You will need an RSA key

 Run the script with the 'developer' argument